aramirezdecruz3148/ruby-blog/README.md

 # To Do

-* Figure out how to add styling/font to each view: Show, Create
+* Figure out how to add styling/font to each view: Create
 * Instead of welcome, make articles the root of app

 # Creating First Rails App